Skip to content

 Authorization

-Though Industrial IoT Gateway applies security measures to protect web applications and services in the Insights Hub backend, every web application and service is responsible to apply authorization validations to ensure working access control.
+Though Industrial IoT Gateway applies security measures to protect web applications and services in the Insights Hub backend, every web application and service is responsible for applying authorization validations to ensure working access control.

 Required claims

-In case authentication with JWT access token is required, the "ten" claim becomes mandatory.
-In the internal API calls, gateway uses this for routing.
-If the claim is missing or malformed, gateway responds with HTTP status 403 Forbidden.
-For more information on claims refer Construction of Self-Signed JWT and Payload Validation.
+If authentication with a JWT access token is required, the "ten" claim becomes mandatory.
+In the internal API calls, the gateway uses this for routing.
+If the claim is missing or malformed, the gateway responds with the HTTP status 403 Forbidden.
+For more information on claims, refer to Construction of Self-Signed JWT and Payload Validation.

 Cross-Site-Request-Forgery

-Industrial IoT Gateway requires web applications to use the provided CSRF token mechanism, including a same origin check based on the origin http header.
+Industrial IoT Gateway requires web applications to use the provided CSRF token mechanism, including the same origin check based on the origin http header.

 Content-Security-Policies (CSP)

-Industrial IoT Gateway applies a strict Content Security Policy header for web applications, which is not configurable for 3rd parties.
-All served resources must come from the application uri or the static content uri (static.{region}[-{env}].{mindsphere-domain}).
+Industrial IoT Gateway enforces a strict Content Security Policy (CSP) header for web applications, which cannot be configurable by third parties.
+All served resources must be served from the application's URI or the static content URI (static.{region}[-{env}].{mindsphere-domain}).

-A web application may employ the use of CSP by including one of the following HTTP headers in the response:
+A web application may employ CSP by including one of the following HTTP headers in the response:

 • Content-Security-Policy